December 4, 2022

 You can add segments to the Tab Settings column by dragging them from the Variables tab.
-Also, you can just do double-click in the Variables tab and they will be added automatically.
+Also, you can double-click in the Variables tab, and they will be added automatically.

 Let’s say that I want to compare how the US (users from the United States) segment is performing against the Non-US segment.
-The US segment is available in the analysis by default but we will have to configure the Non-US segment ourselves.
+The US segment is available in the exploration by default, but we will have to configure the Non-US segment ourselves.